mysteryduck/github/README.md

 <img src="https://github.com/mysteryduck/github/blob/master/img/2-3.png" height="500">

-Now, **paste** your **Repository URL** into the first box and find somewhere to store your work.
-This folder will mirror the contents of your Git repository.
-Click **Browse...** and navigate to the git folder on your desktop.
+**Paste** your **Repository URL** into the first box, then click **Browse...** and navigate to the git folder on your desktop.
 If you don't have a git folder on your desktop then make one, as it's good practice to keep all of your projects together and organised.
+RStudio will create a new folder that will will mirror the contents of your Git repository (so make sure you don't already have a folder with the same name as your repository, as this will cause problems).

 <img src="https://github.com/mysteryduck/github/blob/master/img/2-4.png" height="500">